Pop Quiz: What Are the Five Most Mentally Challenging Sports?

 ‘It’s one thing to identify the most mentally challenging sport.
 It’s another to master the peak-performer mindset for every activity.’

-She said it’s one thing to identify the most mentally challenging sport.
+She says it’s one thing to identify the most mentally challenging sport.
 It’s another to master the peak-performer mindset for every activity you engage in, from sports to work performance and even to sexual performance.

 And different sports throw up different challenges.
-Take baseball, for example: “Not all team sports have as much downtime…unless an athlete is sitting on the bench,” she said.
+Take baseball, for example: “Not all team sports have as much downtime…unless an athlete is sitting on the bench,” she says.
 Meanwhile, “Like swimmers and gymnasts, tennis players also need a space and time to evaluate their performance so they can grow.”